 Dental Snoring Relief – Oral Appliance Therapy

 Oral appliance therapy is a great treatment that can help achieve relief from sleep apnea.
 The therapy involves wearing a removable appliance in the mouth while sleeping.
-These devices fit very similarly to a mouth guard or orthodontic retainer.
+These devices fit very similar to a mouth guard or orthodontic retainer.

 Oral appliances help to prevent your airway from collapsing by either holding the tongue or by repositioning the jaw in a forward position.
 You should be custom fitted for an oral appliance by your dentist in order for it to be effective.
 Although there are over-the-counter devices such as bite and boil mouthguards, they are not recommended as a treatment option for snoring or obstructive sleep apnea.

 Types of Oral Appliances

 Mandibular Advancement Devices (MAD) – This is the most popular dental device for sleep apnea.
 It brings the lower jaw forward and away from the back of your throat, which helps prevent the throat from collapsing.

 Mandibular Advancement Splints (MAS) – This device treats snoring and sleep apnea by moving the lower jaw forward slightly, which tightens the soft tissue and muscles of the upper airway to prevent obstruction of the airway during sleep.

 Mandibular Repositioning Appliances (MRA) – These oral appliances reposition your lower jaw forward and down slightly to keep your airway open while you sleep.
 Mandibular repositioning devices are the most widely used oral appliances.

 - Tongue Retaining Devices (TRD) — These oral appliances hold your tongue in place during sleep to prevent it from obstructing the airway.

 Those who are fitted with one of these sleep apnea appliances need to have it checked shortly afterward to ensure that it is working.
 Adjustments or periodic replacements are sometimes necessary.